PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/aws-cloud-account-onboarding.md

 ### 3. Onboard your AWS account on to Prisma Cloud
 Invoke the [Add AWS Cloud Account](/prisma-cloud/api/cspm/add-aws-cloud-account/) ![alt text](/icons/api-icon-pan-dev.svg) with the *IAM Role ARN* created in the previous step, required features state, and other payload.

-`features` param in request payload: The Security Capabilities under "*Cloud Visibility Compliance and Governance*" feature are enabled by default.
-Hence, Do not include this in features.
+`features` param in request payload: The "*Cloud Visibility Compliance and Governance*" feature is enabled by default.
+Hence, do not include this in features.
 An empty features list can also be sent which indicates that the default capabilities under "*Cloud Visibility Compliance and Governance*" feature are enabled.

 <details>
-  <summary>A sample request to onboard a Single AWS account</summary>
+  <summary>A sample request to onboard AWS account</summary>

   ```bash
   curl -v --request POST 'https://api.prismacloud.io/cas/v1/aws_account' \